Transposing Data for Business Intelligence

 8. Filter Attributes

 The AttributeFilter filters attributes by AreaName.
 For Possible Attribute Values, please add CMA of Vancouver and Vancouver CSD (City).
-This will filter out statistics from the whole city of Vancouver, as we are only interested in Vancouver area boundaries.
+This will filter out statistics from the whole city of Vancouver, as we are only interested in the Vancouver area boundaries.

 8-attributefilterparameters.jpg